byuccl/dac_sdc_2022/_labs/lab_8.md

 - `name`: The name of the person sending the message.
 - `online`: An integer showing if the person is online or not.
 0 for offline and any other value for online.

-For example, to update your status to online the payload of the status update would be:
+For example, to update your status to "online", the payload of the status update would be:

 ```json
 {"name": "Dr. Phil", "online": 1}